NBISweden/workshop-reproducible-research/pages/navigation-bar/tools-for-reproducible-research.md

 You can find the course schedule at [this page](https://uppsala.instructure.com/courses/COURSE_ID/pages/schedule).

-# Travel information
+# Location

-This course round is given using Zoom, so there will be no need for travel or accommodations at this time.
+This course round is given using [Zoom](https://zoom.us), so there will be no need for travel or accommodations at this time. you can find the link to the course Zoom in a pinned thread in the [Discussions](https://uppsala.instructure.com/courses/COURSE_ID/discussion_topics) section.

 # Pre-course material